mprinc/vuex/docs/guide/actions.md

 }
 ```

-> It's possible for a `store.dispatch` to trigger multiple action handlers in different modules.
+> It's possible for a `store.dispatch` to <span class='important'>trigger multiple action handlers in different modules</span>.
 In such a case the returned value will be a Promise that resolves when all triggered handlers have been resolved.